Is your cat scratching your furniture? Find out how you can stop your cat from using your furniture as a scratch post.

 Often owners purchase scratch posts that are far too short and unstable for their cat, which leads to a cat finding an alternative and more suitable place to scratch — even if this is your furniture!
 A suitable vertical scratch post should be tall enough for your cat to stand on his hind legs at full stretch and strong enough to withstand his weight.
 A Maine Coon cat was entered into the 'Guinness Book of World Records' because he was 48.5 inches at full stretch, a staggering 4ft!
 I suspect that your cat is not as big as this record-breaking Maine Coon, but I am sure he will be bigger at full stretch than you think.
 Position the new scratch post close to the sofa where he has been directing this unwanted behaviour.

-It is very important to note that if you catch him scratching your furniture, do not communicate with him in any way.
-Giving him attention (whether positive or negative) will actually serve to increase this undesired behaviour.
-Instead, reward him with petting, treats, praise, and attention when he approaches the new scratch post, or if you catch him using it.
-The important thing to remember is to reward the behaviour that you want to see again and do not reward the unwanted behaviour.
+It is very important to note that if you catch your cat scratching the carpets, do not communicate with him.
+Giving him attention (whether positive or negative) will serve to increase this undesired behaviour.
+Instead, reward him with petting, treats, praise, and attention when he approaches a scratching post or if you catch him using it.
+The important thing to remember is to reward the behaviour that you want to see and do not reward the unwanted behaviour.